StarPlayrX/bigmac/README.md

-Updated for Big SIr Developer Beta 9 [ Full Install ]

-Introducing Big Mac 🍔 Burgers and Fries 🍟 For Mac Pro (Early 2008)

-🍔 This SPX Big Mac PatchToolX may also for work for Mac Pro 2009, 2010 and 2012.
+Updated for Big SIr Developer Beta 10 [ Clean Install ].
+Introducing Big Mac 🍔 Burgers and Fries 🍟 Designed For Mac Pro (Early 2008).
+Should also work for Mac Pro 2009, 2010, 2012.
+3,1 4,1 5,1.

-Turn your Mac Pro into a Big Mac and run Big Sur on unsupported Apple branded hardware
+Currently this patch tool does not install Apple's WiFi drivers.
+I have you a Broadcom BCM43xx 1.0 device.
+Native AirPort drivers should work.
+This card also has Bluetooth 4 on it.
+It also does not install Video drivers except for MouSSE which enables AMD Radeon drivers on Mac Pro 3,1.

 Supporting developer betas 1, 2, 6, 9 and 10 [Complete installers only].